filippo91/lfs_facebook_buildout/README.md

       Loggin uses facebook backend.
       """
       VIEW_WITH_LOGIN_REQUIRED = {
-        'add-to-cart': '' #True or False,
+        'add-to-cart': '', #True or False
-        'shop': '' #True or False,
+        'shop': '', #True or False
-        'category': '' #True or False,
+        'category': '', #True or False
-        'product': '' #True or False,
+        'product': '', #True or False
-        'checkout': '' #True or False,
+        'checkout': '', #True or False
       }